Follow these steps to prepare to accept paper submissions.

 The night before the meeting, download all reviews onto a laptop (Download > All reviews) in case the Internet explodes and you can’t reach HotCRP from the meeting place.

 The meeting tracker can keep PC members coordinated.
-Search for a discussion order, navigate to the first paper in that order, and activate the tracker using the “☟” button.
-From that point on, the paper being viewed by that tab is broadcast to all logged-in PC members, along with the next papers in the discussion order.
+Create a search with papers in whatever order you like (such as an explicit discussion order).
+Then navigate to the first paper in that order and select “☟” to activate the tracker.
+From that point on, that browser tab’s position in the order is broadcast to all logged-in PC members, along with the next papers in the discussion order.
 You can also view the discussion status on the discussion status page.

 Scribes can, if you like, capture discussions as comments for the authors’ reference.